Does regional variation in wage levels identify the effects of a national minimum wage?: The effective minimum wage design

+In Region $A$, the rising national minimum wage bites more into the latent wage distribution, leading to compression of the realized log wage distribution (note the black arrows indicating movements of log wage quantiles).
+In $B$, however, the minimum wage binds as much in period $t=1$ as it did in $t=0$ due to the positive shock to $\mu_{r=B,t}$.
+That shock makes $B$ a perfect ``control group'' for $A$.

-Next, I show how heterogeneity in dispersion parameters $\sigma_{r,t}$ can introduce ``bad variation:'' a spurious empirical link between the effective minimum wage and the outcomes of interest.
-Again, we will explore a scenario where Region $A$ is affected by the increase in the national minimum wage, while Region $B$ is not.
-But now assume that neither location nor dispersion parameters change over time; the reason why $B$ is the ``control'' is because the time-invariant dispersion $\sigma_{B}$ is minimal, as illustrated in Panel~B of Figure~\ref{fig:good-bad-var}.
-The minimum wage has no bite in that region because latent wages tightly concentrate around the median.
+Now, I introduce the idea that heterogeneity in dispersion parameters $\sigma_{r,t}$ generates ``bad variation:'' a spurious link between the observed exposure measure and the outcomes of interest.
+Again, consider a scenario where Region $A$ is affected by the increase in the national minimum wage, while Region $B$ is not.
+But now assume that neither location nor dispersion parameters change over time.
+Region $B$ is unaffected because its time-invariant dispersion $\sigma_{B}$ is minimal, as illustrated in Panel~B of Figure~\ref{fig:good-bad-var}.
+Latent wages therefore concentrate around the median, so the minimum wage has no bite in that region.

-What would the regression recover in this scenario?
-The effective minimum wage rises in both regions as the minimum wage gets closer to the median wage.
-However, the relative increase is higher in Region~$B$ due to spillover effects on the median wage in Region~A. Thus, if those permanent differences in the dispersion of latent wages are the only source of variation, then the predicted treatment effects would have the opposite sign compared to the actual causal effects of the minimum wage.
+To see what the regression estimates in this scenario, first consider what happens to the exposure measures.
+The increase in the national minimum wage $mw_t$ mechanically increases $E_{r,t}=mw_t-w_{0.5,r,t}$ in both regions.
+If exposure rose by the same amount everywhere, region and time fixed effects would absorb that common change.
+The regression therefore identifies minimum wage effects from \textit{differential changes} in exposure across regions, which in this example can only come from differential changes in median wages $w_{0.5,r,t}$.

+The relevant object is therefore the minimum wage's effect on the median.
+Such effects may be small, but they are unlikely to be exactly zero.
+They necessarily arise whenever minimum wages have employment effects in the lower tail, as adding or removing workers changes the identity of the median worker.
+Causal effects on the median may also arise in the absence of employment effects, e.g., in wage-posting models \citep{Burdett1998} or in models of endogenous worker effort \citep{Leamer1999}.
+I assume in this example that the minimum wage has a small, but \textit{positive}, effect on Region $A$'s median wage, while $B$ is unaffected.

+That means the effective minimum wage \textit{falls} in $A$ relative to $B$.
+Hence, for the regression design, $B$ is more treated than $A$.
+The predicted treatment effects arising from the regression would thus have the opposite sign relative to the actual causal effects of the minimum wage.
+The magnitude of the effect would not be informative; indeed, the smaller the causal effects on the median, the larger the measured minimum wage effects, because the estimator infers that small changes in exposure cause large changes in outcomes.